 On January 20, 2016 the Company was served with a Claim in the Supreme Court of Queensland commenced by Mr Charles Chan, Mr Victor Chan (who are associated with a shareholder of the Company) and Mr Edward Kwok ("FSDC Directors' Claim").
-The FSDC Directors are yet to file their amended pleadings, as per the judgment delivered by Bond J on March 1, 2017.
+The FSDC Directors are yet to file their amended pleadings, as per the judgment delivered by Bond J on March 1, 2017 and the FSDC Directors cannot continue its action without first applying for leave of the Court.
 The FSDC Directors were also ordered to pay costs which are currently being assessed.